The Silent War on High-Integrity Professionals

 The glass ceiling is a well-known phenomenon in career trajectories.
 It’s an invisible barrier to moving up in one’s career path.
 However, what happens when you can’t move laterally, or even down?
 Hunter Storm created the term, “glass box” to describe this situation.

-Unlike traditional retaliation, where a whistleblower or ethical professional is publicly discredited, silent blackballing operates in the shadows:
+Unlike traditional retaliation, where organizations publicly discredit whistleblowers or ethical professionals, silent blackballing operates in the shadows:

-- The Industry Whisper Campaign – Subtle, undocumented warnings passed among insiders: “Don’t work with them.”
+- The Industry Whisper Campaign: Subtle, undocumented warnings passed among insiders: “Don’t work with that person.”

 It’s all designed to do one thing: Make you disappear without a trace.